Source code for clouddrift.wavelet

 The boundary condition to be imposed at the edges of the input signal ``x``.

 Allowed values are ``"mirror"``, ``"zeros"``, and ``"periodic"``.
-Default is ``"mirror"``.
+Default is ``"periodic"``.

 order : int, optional